 Medical practitioners, practice nurses, allied health practitioners, other health professionals and their companions.

-Family and friends are welcome to join us for the walk and social events (without CPD) at a reduced registration price.
+Family, friends and non-practitioners are welcome to join us for the walk and social events (without CPD) at a reduced fee.

 Friday 22 – Sunday 24 November 2019

 An optional ‘meet and greet’ will take place on Thursday 21 November at 6pm.

 The program aims to conclude by 3pm on Sunday 24 November.